ahmedeldeep28/real_time_search/README.md

 live demo [click hear](https://ahmedeldeep28.github.io/real_time_search/)

 ## description
-the project is a user table, you can search for the users by username and email and phone number, you can filter users based on status and country
+the project is a user table, you can search for the users by username and email and phone number, you can filter users based on status and country and title job

 ## Technologie: react js